RAYEN: Imposition of Hard Convex Constraints on Neural Networks: Problem Setup

 Hence, we have that $\mathcal{Y}:=\mathcal{Y}_{L}\cap\mathcal{Y}_{Q}\cap\mathcal{Y}_{S}\cap\mathcal{Y}_{M}$.
 For simplicity, we will assume throughout the paper that $\text{aff}\left(\mathcal{Y}_{L}\right)=\text{aff}\left(\mathcal{Y}\right)$, where $\text{aff}\left(\cdot\right)$ denotes the affine hull.
 Some degenerate cases do not satisfy this assumption, but in those cases the same set $\mathcal{Y}$ can be parametrized with a different set of constraints for which this assumption holds.\footnote{An example of a degenerate case in 3D (i.e., $k=3$) with only linear and quadratic constraints would be when $\mathcal{Y}_{L}$ is the unit cube, and $\mathcal{Y}_{Q}$ is a cylinder tangent to one of its faces such that $\mathcal{Y}=\mathcal{Y}_{L}\cap\mathcal{Y}_{Q}$ is the segment they have in common.
 By simply reparametrizing $\mathcal{Y}$ with only linear constraints (the segment itself), then the assumption $\text{aff}\left(\mathcal{Y}_{L}\right)=\text{aff}\left(\mathcal{Y}\right)$ is satisfied. }

 Overall, RAYEN works as follows (see also Fig.~\ref{fig:polyhedron3d_and_projection}): In an \uline{offline phase} (Section~\ref{sec:Offline:-Computation-of}), the affine hull of $\mathcal{Y}$ is obtained, and the constraints are expressed in that linear subspace.
 Letting $\mathcal{Z}$ denote the feasible set in this subspace, an interior point $\boldsymbol{z}_{0}$ of this set $\mathcal{Z}$ is also found.
-In the \uline{online phase} (Section~\ref{sec:Online}), a linear map is applied to an upstream latent variable of the network to obtain a vector $\boldsymbol{v}$ of the same dimension of the subspace, that will determine the step direction from $\boldsymbol{z}_{0}$.
+In the \uline{online phase} (Section~\ref{sec:Online}), a linear map is applied to an upstream latent variable of the network to obtain a vector $\boldsymbol{v}$ of the same dimension as the subspace, that will determine the step direction from $\boldsymbol{z}_{0}$.
 The length $\lambda\ge0$ of this step is adjusted to ensure that $\boldsymbol{z}_{0}+\lambda\frac{\boldsymbol{v}}{\left\Vert \boldsymbol{v}\right\Vert }$ lies in $\mathcal{Z}$.
 After lifting to the original dimension, the output is therefore guaranteed to lie in $\mathcal{Y}$.
+These offline and online steps are also detailed in Alg.~\ref{alg:rayen-algorithm}.